chilikasha/tinytools/README.md

 [`Table of contents`](#table-of-contents)

 ## Utilities

-- [Airplane for Mac](https://airplanemac.carrd.co/) - turn off the wireless features on your Mac just like on iPhone.

-- [AltTab](https://alt-tab-macos.netlify.app/) brings the power of Windows’s `alt-tab` window switcher to macOS.
-It represents a big mosaic of all the minimized, hidden, fullscreen windows of all apps so you can instantly identify and focus on the window you need.
-  > Alternatives and similar apps:
-  >  [Contexts](https://contexts.co/) - a paid window switcher.
-  >  [rcmd](https://lowtechguys.com/rcmd/) - assign custom keys for your favorite apps.
-  >  [Witch](https://manytricks.com/witch/) - switch apps, windows and tabs.

-- [AppCleaner](https://freemacsoft.net/appcleaner/) - a small tool which allows you to thoroughly uninstall unwanted apps.

-- [Cork](https://github.com/buresdv/Cork) - a fast GUI for Homebrew with useful features. `macos` `oss`

 - [Cursorcerer](https://doomlaser.com/cursorcerer-hide-your-cursor-at-will/) - hide the Mac's cursor with a global hotkey or automatically after being idle.